-AAMT's eNews is sent to members each month with their membership details, private health funds compliancy details and other useful information affecting therapists, and initiatives undertaken on behalf of members by the Association.
+AAMT's Member eNews is sent to members each month with their membership details; private health funds compliance and other useful information affecting therapists; and initiatives undertaken on behalf of members by the Association.

-Membership Spotlight
+Member Spotlight

-The Association's Membership Spotlight is sent to members each month with their membership details, private health funds compliancy details and information about educational opportunities provided and supported by the Association.
+AAMT's Member Spotlight is sent to members each month with their membership details, private health funds compliance and information about educational opportunities provided and supported by the Association.